gondoresearch/complex_function_plotter/readme.md

 This script was based on the website https://samuelj.li/complex-function-plotter.
 For an interactive plotter, you are probably better off using this reference website rather than this script.

 This script is licensed under the [Creative Commons Attribution 4.0 International  license](https://creativecommons.org/licenses/by/4.0/deed.en), whereby you can use this code even commercially but must credit it.

+There are a ton of options the script gives but I do not have time (or inclination) to write documentation, so read the code I guess.
+Or reach out.

 Some examples: